 Countess Sofia Panina

-She was born in a rich and noble family, her mother belonged to the family of famous Russian millionaires – the Maltsev family, her grandfather was the Minister of Justice Vladimir Panin and her uncle was the poet Tola Dorian.
+The girl was born on August 23, 1871 into a rich and noble family.
+Her mother belonged to the family of famous Russian millionaires – the Maltsev family.
+And her grandfather was the Minister of Justice Vladimir Panin, her uncle was the poet Tola Dorian.

 On April 24, 1890 Sofia married aristocrat, diplomat A. Polovtsev.
+Alexander III, the second cousin of the groom, was at their wedding.
 Soon the marriage ended in divorce.

-She died on June 13, 1956 and was buried in the cemetery Novodiveevsky Dormition Monastery in Nanuet, New York.
+Panina died on June 13, 1956 and was buried at the cemetery of Novodiveevsky Dormition Monastery in Nanuet, New York.